♫ Listening to: Under the Sea from The Little Mermaid ♫

 Vegan Ocean Dip Directions

 Mix the blue spirulina with a tiny bit of the mustard until it forms a paste with no lumps.
 Then add the remaining ingredients and mix well.
 Chill until ready to serve.
-If you buy blue spirulina from Ellie’s Best, use the code vegandollhouse at checkout for 10% off.
 If you don’t have blue spirulina and don’t want to buy any, check my list of vegan food coloring for other options.